I-TECH-UW/OpenELIS-Global-2/docs/implementation.md

 ## Equipments needs
 we are working on the deployment of an application using network configuration.
-The main application is installed on a computer (server). several client workstations will be able to access to this server via a network to be configured.
+The main application is installed on a computer (server). several client workstations will be able to access to this server via a network to be configured

 * *server minimal configuration*

 	`Processor:	Core i3`
 	`RAM:	4 Go`